 Mitigation through intertidal habitat creation

 At around the same time, plans were being developed for a new container port development on the Thames Estuary at Shellhaven, site of the former Shell oil refinery.
 Again, the planning process identified that the development could impact on an SPA (the Thames Estuary and Marshes SPA).
 To compensate for losses from these protected sites two new areas of land were acquired by the port specifically for intertidal habitat creation, one on either side of the Thames estuary.
 At both sites, flood defences were re-located inland allowing the land to be inundated by the tide.
 Stanford Wharf Nature reserve in Essex was created in 2010 and is now managed in partnership with the RSPB.
 Salt Fleet Flats in Kent was created in 2016.
-Wintering birds are now using both areas are now being used extensively.
+Wintering birds are now using both areas extensively.

 Amphibian and Reptile Translocation